Applicability

 Note

-The procedure provided in this topic applies to Windows.
-If you use another operating system or compiler, the procedure can be slightly different.
+The steps in this topic are generated in the Windows environment.
+If you are using another operating system or compiler, the steps may vary.

 - Obtain the connection information of OceanBase Database.